 First, know why you are meditating?
 It is very important to be clear about your desired outcome in meditation- your goal.
-If you are not clear then you will not get most out of your meditation.
+If you are not clear then you will not get the most out of your meditation.
 Pen down your reasons for meditating and then work on how you want to achieve them.
 You’ll be amazed by how much clarity this can bring to your practice.

-Meditation is something that you can do at anytime; be it day or night and anywhere: be it at home, public place or in nature.
+Meditation is something that you can do anytime; be it day or night and anywhere: be it at home, public place or amidst nature.
 Don’t let this thought come to your mind that you can’t meditate.
 If you are concerned about this that you are unable to understand what it’s about, don’t worry—nobody does in the beginning!
 Just get started—the moment you start meditating, you will open the door to a variety of benefits of meditation.

-A basic meditation tip is to make meditation a daily habit by doing it often on a regular basis.
+A basic meditation tip is to make meditation a daily habit by doing it on a regular basis.
 Most of you will procrastinate and come up with a long list of excuses not to practice.
 If you feel a need to get many other things done before meditating, it’s really just a delay tactic.
 It requires effort and consistency to build a good meditation habit.
-It’s just like joining a gym—at first, it may seem forced and unnatural, but with time it becomes a habit and crucial part of our daily routine.
+It’s just like joining a gym—at first, it may seem forced and unnatural, but with time it becomes a habit and a crucial part of our daily routine.

-To set a routine is one of the most important in starting your meditation journey.
+Setting a routine is one of the most important in starting your meditation journey.
 You can be more consistent if you have a definite time and place for meditation.
 It becomes easy to connect if you have a specific time and a certain place.
 Maybe you say you are busy.
 But if want to yield benefits, you need to set a time and place.

 Don’t worry so much about whether you’re meditating in the right way or not.
 It's very natural to have thousands of thoughts, which can be overwhelming.
 Don’t get discouraged with them and let them come and go without any judgment.
 Try to keep it simple by continually bringing your awareness back to the breath.

 It is best to start practicing with short meditation sessions and then gradually increase.
 Don't set a long target at the beginning and try to do an hour session.
 As then there’s a good chance you’ll get discouraged and quit in a few days.
 Therefore, it is always better to meditate for short periods each day to create stability and a consistent habit.
-You can even start with 1or 2 minutes and gradually increase to ten minutes.
+You can even start with 1 or 2 minutes and gradually increase to ten minutes.

 You should not worry about the results or progress, keep meditating consistently.
 Progress is like your growth when you’re a child—it’s so gradual and close to you that it’s hard to discern.
-With consistent practice, there will come the time when you’ll notice a healthy, spacious shift in your minds.
+With consistent practice, there will come the time when you’ll notice a healthy, spacious shift in your mind.

 If you want to progress then understand that it is connected with learning the art of meditation.
 To make a huge difference in your practice you can apply different twists and tweaks that help in your meditation technique.
 You can also seek guidance from experienced meditation practitioners and trusted sources.